-Dosage: Take 400 to 600 milligrams of turmeric extract (available in tablets or capsules) three times per day.
+Dosage: 400 to 600 milligrams of turmeric extract (available in tablets or capsules) is typically recommended three times per day.
 Whole turmeric is more effective than isolated curcumin.
 The dosage for the whole root is 1.5 to 3 grams per day or 1-3 grams per day of the dried, powdered root.
 For best absorption, take it with black pepper and/or healthy plant-based fats.

 2. Cayenne Capsaicin, the main phytonutrient in cayenne, is a great source of carotenoids, including beta-carotene.
 Carotenoids are powerful antioxidants that can help ward off free radical damage and support healthy immune function.
 Cayenne is also rich in Vitamin C, which fights and prevents colds and other infections.
 Vitamin C contains bioflavonoids, which the body needs to produce white blood cells, the disease-fighting component of the blood that helps to fight infection.

-Dosage: Add a teaspoon (or more if you like your food hot!) to meals.
+Dosage: Add a teaspoon of fresh or dried cayenne (or more if you like your food hot!) to meals.
 Two teaspoons of cayenne pepper provide 28% of the recommended daily value for vitamin A and 4% of the recommended daily value for vitamin C.

 3. Oregano Carvacrol and thymol are essential oils in oregano that contain fungicidal and anthelmintic (ability to destroy internal parasites) properties.

 Dosage: Taking the emulsified oil of oregano orally 200 mg three times a day for six weeks has been shown to eradicate intestinal parasites.